Stormwater Guidebook (200pixels)

 At the third in the 2006 Showcasing Green Infrastructure Innovation Series, three roadway projects were showcased: the Country Lanes Demonstration Project and Crown Street Streetscape & Fish Habitat Enhancement Project in the City, and the Sustainability Street Project at UBC.

 “Our Governors have supported development of the Water Balance Model because this on-the-ground tool fits with the Foundation’s mission to support sustainable real estate and land use practices for the benefit of British Columbians,” stated Tim Pringle. it was a grant from the Foundation in 2003 that made it possible to immediately make the Water Balance Model an Internet-accessible tool.
+This research will directly inform urban planning and will be used to populate the model with performance data for rainfall interception by the tree canopy in an urban forest..

 Bert van Duin reported that a pre-conference workshop on the Water Balance Model attracted an audience of over 90 in Cochrane, Alberta.
 Municipal representatives from communities throughout Alberta attended.
 The workshop was held in conjunction with Innovations in Urban Development, a conference on Low Impact Development hosted by the Town of Cochrane.